 - plant milk – I use oat milk extra creamy

-- 1 cup coffee prepared (from brewed or instant)
+- 1 cup of coffee prepared (brewed or instant)

 - granulated sugar